enisz/igdb/src/assets/templates/02-query-builder.md

 public function count(boolean $count = true) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

 This method will accept a boolean value.
+This parameter is processed **in case of a multiquery build only**.
 If this value is `true` the response from IGDB will contain the number of records matching the filters.
 If `false` the records will be returned.

 > If the method is called without parameters, the value will be set to `true`.

-**Default value**: by default this value is `true`.
+**Default value**: by default this value is `false`, the queries will return the records instead of their count.

 **Parameters**:
  - `$count`: `true` if a record count is required, `false` otherwise.